 And with this new breed of mudrooms comes the need for mudroom storage.
 Custom mudroom cabinets allow you to create storage solutions in a variety of spaces, whether you want larger locker-style cabinets or smaller cubby holes to store shoes.

 And if you have enough space, the mudroom can play a number of roles, acting as both a way station for people coming in from the outdoors and an extra closet/storage space:

 - Big, busy families should design a mudroom that includes a good selection of hooks for bags and coats, as well as shelves for shoes, and cabinets for sporting equipment.
 Use cubbies to give everyone in the family a place to store their things.

 - If your family has dogs or cats, your mudroom can become pet central: a place to keep leashes, brushes, toys, food, dishes, cat litter, etc.

 - Your mudroom can even serve as a laundry room, with cabinets to hold detergent, fabric softener and other laundry-related items.

 - If you have enough space, add a bench to your mudroom.
-It’ll make it much easier for people who need to remove/put on their shoes.
-Adding a counter gives you a convenient spot to keep groceries as you unload your car.
+It will make it much easier for people who need to remove/put on their shoes.
+Adding a counter gives you a convenient spot to plop grocery bags as you unload your car.